Recommendations

 Young Buffalo sets out on the trail of a criminal sheriff who works recklessly and commits murders and holdups with considerable regularity and no evident fear.

 The Law of the Border was a significant production in United States, showcasing the immense talent of Philip Yale Drew, Elsie Cort.
-It continues to be a top recommendation for anyone studying Western history.
+It continues to be a top recommendation for anyone studying Short history.

 Dir: Malcolm St. Clair